 Third Parties Can Also Obtain Certificates

 We are former IRS employees who help taxpayers with IRS collections issues, including discharge certificates.
-We offer compassionate, individualized service at the most affordable rates.
+We offer compassionate, individualized service at manageable rates.